lmanul/424/by_laws/index.md

 The President shall be the chief executive officer of the Condominium.
-He shall preside at all meetings of the Unit Owners and of the Board of Managers. de shall have all of the general powers and duties which are incident to the office of president of a stock corporation organized under the Business Corporation Law of the State of New York including the power to appoint members of committees created by the Board of Managers from among the Unit
+He shall preside at all meetings of the Unit Owners and of the Board of Managers.
+He shall have all of the general powers and duties which are incident to the office of president of a stock corporation organized under the Business Corporation Law of the State of New York including the power to appoint members of committees created by the Board of Managers from among the Unit